pha5echange/eng-tools/README.md

 - 'en_genre' now captures 'undocumented' artists' hotttnesss ratings.
 Fixes were required in 'multi_plot' and 'plot_artists' as a result.

-- Graphs are not output as EPS files.
+- Graphs are now output as EPS files.

 A full manifest can be found at the end of this readme file.